EvolvedEnergyResearch/csvdb/README.md

 * `drop_cols` (list of str) Columns to ignore, i.e., metadata that is not processed by the application.
 Defaults to the empty list.

+* `upcase_cols` (list of str) Columns whose values should be forced to uppercase on reading.
+The `key_col`, if any, is automatically forced to uppercase, so it need not be specified (though it is ok to do so.)

 ## Class hierarchy for data classes